The Short Version

 Acknowledging that Management and Leadership are different is useful for any Executive.

 Executives tend to manage too much and lead too little, perhaps because IT helps management but hinders leadership.
 Virtual teams with the leader in one place and the team widely distributed can be managed easily enough but probably not led.
-Most leadership happens face to face.
+Leadership happens face to face.

 - Leaders avoid fatalism which is the Devil’s breath in Leadership.
 Leaders have to want to influence events, create momentum and complete projects.
 Uncertainty and resistance excites them.